Zitronenjoghurt/string_reverse/README.md

-A little test project for studying MISP assembler, reversing a simple ascii input string.
+A little test project for studying MIPS assembler, reversing a simple ascii input string.